 The Company pays SSM an annual fee of \$160,000 plus charges for certain itemized services per vessel to provide technical management services for each of its owned or finance leased vessels, which is a component of vessel operating costs in the Condensed Consolidated Statement of Operations.
 In addition, representatives of SSM, including certain subcontractors, previously provided the Company with construction supervisory services while its vessels were being constructed in shipyards.
 For these services, SSM was compensated between \$0.2 million and \$0.5 million per vessel.
-Representatives of SSM, including certain subcontractors, provides during drydocking, for which they are compensated.
+Representatives of SSM, including certain subcontractors, provide supervisory services during drydocking, for which they are compensated.

-SUK allocates salaries of certain SUK employees to the Company for services performed for the Company.
+The fees of certain consultants and the salaries of certain SUK employees are allocated to the Company for services performed for the Company.